GMA3: Precursor

-Following the cancellation of ABC's short-lived daytime talk show The Revolution (a canceled replacement of One Life to Live), ABC aired an afternoon spin-off of Good Morning America titled Good Afternoon America as an interim replacement from July to September 2012.
-Hosted by Josh Elliott and Lara Spencer, the program filled the 2:00 p.m.
+Following the cancellation of the short-lived daytime talk show The Revolution, ABC aired an afternoon spin-off of Good Morning America titled Good Afternoon America as an interim replacement from July to September 2012.
+Hosted by Josh Elliott and Lara Spencer, the program would primarily feature news and discussion related to celebrities and popular culture, as well as music performances.
+It filled the 2:00 p.m.
 ET/PT timeslot until September 10, 2012, when General Hospital was moved up into the timeslot, and ABC gave the 3:00 p.m. hour back to its affiliates.
-ABC promoted the limited-run series as primarily focusing on celebrity and pop culture topics.
-It departed from that format once to provide live coverage of the aftermath of the Aurora theater shooting.

-Premiere
+GMA Day/Strahan & Sara (2018–2020)

 On May 23, 2018, ABC announced that it had canceled The Chew, and that the program would be replaced by a new third hour of Good Morning America.
 In July 2018, the title of the program was announced as GMA Day, co-hosted by GMA anchor Michael Strahan and The View panelist Sara Haines.

 On January 28, 2019, the show was rebranded as GMA3: Strahan & Sara (or simply Strahan & Sara), with a new logo and updated studio.
-Variety reported that the decision was meant to partially downplay its ties to Good Morning America by placing a larger emphasis on its hosts, in a similar manner to Today with Hoda & Jenna.
+Variety reported that the decision was meant to partially downplay its ties to Good Morning America by placing a larger emphasis on its hosts, in a similar manner to Today with Kathie Lee and Hoda.
 The show's initial ratings in the first half of the season had been slightly weaker than those of The Chew, declining from a 2 million viewer average to between 1.7 and 1.9 million viewers.

-With Haines going on a maternity leave after the birth of her third child in June 2019, actress Keke Palmer began filling in as a co-host in the same month.
+With Haines going on maternity leave after the birth of her third child in June 2019, actress Keke Palmer began filling in as a co-host in the same month.
 On July 31, 2019, it was reported that Palmer would join the show full-time as a third host, as the network said viewers had found Palmer to be an appealing co-host with good chemistry with Strahan and Haines.
-On August 26, 2019, the program was rebranded accordingly as Strahan, Sara & Keke.
+On August 26, 2019, the program was rebranded accordingly as GMA3: Strahan, Sara & Keke.